garyg1/json-formatter/README.md

 ]
 ```

 ## Prior Art
 I did some quick Google searching (e.g. "json prettifier site:*.github.io") and looked at a few other developers'
 sites.
-None formatted the JSON the way I wanted it.
-I decided it would take an hour to write my own, so I gave up.
+None formatted the JSON the way I find optimal.
+I decided it would take an hour to write my own, so that's what I did.

 ## How it works
 We use a simple heuristic that is good enough in most cases.